Stefal/rtkbase/README.md

    Options:
          --all
-                           Install all dependencies, Rtklib, last release of Rtkbase, services, crontab jobs, detect your GNSS receiver and flash it.
+                           Install all dependencies, Rtklib, last release of Rtkbase, services, crontab jobs, detect your GNSS receiver and configure it.

          --dependencies
                            Install all dependencies like git build-essential python3-pip ...